 About Us

 ESMC was formed in May 2019 and became a stand-alone non-profit in 2021.
-Our mission is to advance ecosystem service markets that incentivize farmers and ranchers to improve soil health systems that benefit society.
+Our mission is to advance ecosystem service markets that incentivize farmers to improve soil health systems that benefit society.

-We are a non-profit, member-based organization launching a national scale ecosystem services market program for agriculture to recognize and reward farmers and ranchers for their environmental services to society.
+We are a non-profit, member-based organization that recognizes and rewards farmers for their environmental services to society.
 ESMC members represent the spectrum of the agricultural sector supply chain with whom we are scaling sustainable agricultural sector outcomes, including increased soil carbon, reduced net greenhouse gases, and improved water quality and water use conservation.
-We launched Eco-Harvest, a voluntary, national market program in May 2022.
+We launched EcoHarvest, a voluntary, national market program in May 2022.

 What Makes Us Distinct?